ratulalahy/intro_to_swe/index.md

 ---
-title: "Introduction to Software Engineering"
+title: "Software Engineering"
-subtitle: "Fall 2025"
+subtitle: "CS 2450"
 description: "Explore the foundational principles and practices of software engineering through hands-on projects, collaborative teamwork, and industry-aligned methodologies.
 Transform from a coder to a proficient engineer ready to tackle real-world challenges."
 authors:
   - name: Ratul